 When connecting different pattern pieces (for example when attaching a waistband to a skirt) sew each section between darts and seams separately: stitch up to each seam or dart, stop the stitching, and start stitching again on the other side of the seam or dart.
 It will be longer, of course, but your seams will be less bulky.

 Sometimes it is necessary to reinforce long seams that are subject to stress or stretch – use a strong twill tape in this case.
 For example, center back seams can be sewn like in the images below.
 These types of seams are the strongest and they will never come apart.

 What closures do we use for leather garments?

 We can use zippers and buttons of course but the easiest closure to use are snap fasteners.
-Snap installation kits and instructions how to do it are widely available now for home sewists.
-Self-fabric ties are very easy also but most of the time they are not suitable.
+Snap installation kits and instructions on how to do it like this video are widely available now for home sewists.
+Self-made ties are very easy also but most of the time they are not suitable.

 Sewing zippers on leather garments also has its own requirements.

 I attached an invisible zipper to my leather skirt the regular way – and look what happened after I wore the skirt only a few times.
 So I decided that invisible zippers are not good for the leather.

 Zippers on leather

 But regular zippers can be installed without big problems.